-Story Grid: How to Use Three-Act Structure to Write a Story Readers Love
+How to Use Three-Act Structure to Write a Story Readers Can't Put Down

 Don't have a work in progress?
 Think through what the three acts of a story might be based on this prompt: They both danced around the elephant in the room.

-When you’re done, share your three sentences in the comments below, and be sure to leave feedback for your fellow writers!
+When you're done, share your three sentences, and be sure to leave feedback for your fellow writers!
+Write Practice Pro community members can post in the practice workshop here.

+Not a member?
+Join us here and begin your practice with other writers today.